INITI-Playground/initi-playground-docs/docs/developers/behaviour-scripts.md

 # Pre-made behaviour scripts

-In this chapter, we will explore the pre-made behavior scripts provided by the Initi Playground SDK.
+In this chapter, we will explore the pre-made behavior scripts provided by the INITI Playground SDK.
 These scripts are designed to streamline the development process by offering ready-to-use functionality for common interactive elements.
 Each script has specific uses and can help you quickly add interactivity to your game.

 ## Shared properties